6C1/derpcode/README.md

 ## Syntax ##

+Any symbols (including whitespace) which are not defined in the above library table are ignored by the interpreter.

 ### Initiation ###

 Every derpcode program initiates with the commands `derp a-derp`.

+### Termination ###

 A derpcode program is terminated by decrementing the pointer to -1 after flipping the 0 value, and running the print command.
 The last line of all derpcode programs is therefore: